manojijthadani/chirp/docs/architecture_design.md

 - **Flexible Argument Passing**: Support for various C++ data types including containers.
 Parameters can be passed directly to the API's instead of containerising them.
 - **Graceful Shutdown Of Services**: Controlled service termination.
 - **Logging Integration**: Debugging support has been provided with the help of a custom built thread-safe logging mechanism.
-- **External Dependancies**: The only external library that nice-services depends upon are the standard libraries.
+- **External Dependancies**: The only external library that chirp depends upon are the standard libraries.

 ## System Architecture